-Because line is no reaching available market value for these investments, the fail values of these investments were determined using significant unoservable inputs and approved in good faith by our board of directors.
-These investments have been included as Level 3 in the Fair Value Hierarchy (see Note 3 to the consolidated financial statements).
-These securities are either fully or partially pledged as collateral under a senior secured revolving credit facility (see Note 7 to the consolidated financial statements).
-This investment does not have a stated interest rate that is payable thereon.
-As a result, the 32.21% interest rate in the table above represents the effective interest rate currently earned on the investment cost and is based on the current cash interest and other income generated by the investment.
-As defined in the Investment Company Act, this portfolio company is an Affiliate as we own between 5.0% and 25.0% of the voting securities.
-Transactions during the year ended February 28, 2018 in which the issuer was an Affiliate are as follows: (f)
+- (c) Because there is no readily available market value for these investments, the fair values of these investments were determined using significant unobservable inputs and approved in good faith by our board of directors.
+These investments have been included as Level 3 in the Fair Value Hierarchy (see Note 3 to the consolidated financial statements). - (d) These securities are either fully or partially pledged as collateral under a senior secured revolving credit facility (see Note 7 to the consolidated financial statements). - (e) This investment does not have a stated interest rate that is payable thereon.
+As a result, the 32.21% interest rate in the table above represents the effective interest rate currently earned on the investment cost and is based on the current cash interest and other income generated by the investment. - (f) As defined in the Investment Company Act, this portfolio company is an Affiliate as we own between 5.0% and 25.0% of the voting securities.
+Transactions during the year ended February 28, 2018 in which the issuer was an Affiliate are as follows:

-Management and Net Realized Net Change in Total Interest from Gain (Loss) from Incentive Unrealized Company GreyHeller LLC Purchases Sales Investments Fee Income Investments Appreciation 886,948 56,322 Elyria Foundry Company, L.L.C.
-800.000 762,001 80,460 818,323 Total \$ 800,000 967,408 \$ \$
+Company P urchases Sales Total Interest from vestments a Ince gement nd entive ncome Gai Realized in (Loss) from estments U Change in nrealized preciation GreyHeller LLC \$ \$ \$ 886,948 \$ \$ \$ 56,322 Elyria Foundry Company, L.L.C.
+800,000 80,460 762,001 Total \$ 800,000 \$ \$ 967,408 \$ \$ \$ 818,323